NaMoAr/FinancialManagement/README.md

-Raison D'etre:
-Finance management is an essential part of life for everyone.
-Unfortunately, we never practice it up to the point that we actually spend our money, and we revise our attitude after we screw.
-This app helps users to practice and plan their finacial life by providing money management features.
-Moreover, it helps users to see their stock profit at a specific AAperiod of time (customizable by themselves).
  > Remove prompt text (lines beginning with "\>") and replace with your project specifics (including this prompt)
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 # \<Project title\>